Skip to main content

 VBA Padlock goes beyond .accde protection.
 It compiles your VBA modules into native 32-bit and 64-bit DLLs, replacing readable source code with protected bytecode.
 The compiled DLL has full access to Application.CurrentDb, DoCmd, and the entire DAO engine - your code works identically, but cannot be decompiled.

 Your Access database (.accdb) keeps its forms, reports, queries, and tables intact.
-A thin VBA Bridge module handles communication between Access and the compiled DLL.
-Users open the database and work normally — they never see your protected code.
+VBA Padlock analyzes the database copy-first - the original is never opened for writing - and saves a protected copy containing generated wrappers with the same names and signatures, plus the VBA bridge that loads the DLL.
+Users open the database and work normally - they never see your protected code.

 1